kylesureline/hangapp/readme.md

 - Add: Instructions for keyboard controls
 - Add: Keyboard controls for new game, color theme, and difficulty
-- Change: Store all data in one localStorage key
+- Change: Consolidate localStorage into one key

 **Version 1.20**